powerhousepro69/videoinfox/readme.md

 ##### Reddit /Videoinfox for discussion.
 <br />

+###   v4.3.05 Add: When there is a video file with full path in the clipboard (no quotes for filenames with spaces),

+          it will be displayed on screens with Play Clipboard.

+          Change Message for above event: Valid file in clipboard  to  Video file in clipboard:

+          Edit home help:  To use Play Clipboard section...

+          Add to home help: Played List Note: Duplicates are auto removed from the played list

 ###   v4.3.03 Fix: Header on the home screen.
 This issue would be seen with an http link that wasn't a valid video url.